ipalvr/Log4JDemo/README.md

   ```

-Import WAAS Rules using the API
+Import WAAS Rules using the API - (Not Working, import)
 ----------------------------------

 ```